gradle/gradle/design-docs/gradle-2.0.md

 * Remove the special case logging from `LogbackLoggingConfigurer`.
 * Replace usages of `guava-jdk5`.
 * Clean up usages of `TestPrecondition.JDK5` and related preconditions.
+* Add warning when using Java version > 8 to inform the user that the Java version may not be supported.

 ## Archive tasks + base plugin